strayMat/causal-ml-course/slides/flexible_models.typ

 ]

-#new-section-slide("A word on other families of models")
+= A quick word on other families of models

 #slide(title: "Other well known families of models")[